 Know Your State’s Exemptions

+Bank levy laws by state can vary significantly.
 Each state has a set of laws that protect certain incomes or property from being claimed by creditors to settle debts.
+For example, California bank levy exemptions include protections for certain retirement accounts and public benefits.
 Try to learn these laws so you can be able to ward off creditors who may want to claim your income or property.

 When you have both exempt and non-exempt funds in your account, use the non-exempt funds first to pay your bills so that only the exempt funds can remain in your account.

-To Avoid a Bank Levy, Keep Separate Accounts for Exempt Funds
+To Avoid an IRS Bank Levy, Keep Separate Accounts for Exempt Funds

 Feeling Overwhelmed?